Rafaela-Wetzel/Sorting-Hat/README.md

 # Deployment

+1. Add requirements for deployment in requirements.txt file
+2. Log in to Heroku and create new app
+3. Add Python and Nodejs Buildpacks
+4. Go to deployment section and connect to GitHub account
+5. Search for project repository and connect to Heroku
+6. Deploy branch via manual deploy

-The live project can be found here:
+The live project can be found here: https://magical-sorting-hat-d52437409b26.herokuapp.com/

 # Credits